-Petition for Approval of Investments and Expenditures in the Regal Solar Project for Recovery through Minnesota Power's Renewable Resource Rider under Minn.
+Petition for Approval of Investments and Expenditures in the Boswell Solar Project for Recovery through Minnesota Power's Renewable Resource Rider under Minn.
 Stat. §216B.1645 and Related Tariff Modifications.

-The Petition was filed by Minnesota Power on November 13, 2024
+The Petition was filed by Minnesota Power on November 13, 2024.

-The Department recommends approving Minnesota Power's petition and is available to answer any questions the Minnesota Public Utilities Commission may have.
+The Department recommends approval with conditions and is available to answer any questions the Minnesota Public Utilities Commission may have.